yakovypg/CC2025-Server/README.md

 After these steps, the server should be available on your host at port `8080`.

+If you are running a server not on `localhost` and plan to use it with a VK mini application, please note that the server must be operated over HTTPS.
+In this context, it is advisable to review the notes regarding the use of HTTPS in the relevant [section](docs/Development.md#https) of our documentation.

 ## Documentation

 You can read our documentation in the [DOCUMENTATION.md](DOCUMENTATION.md).